 Directing Trustee Brooks McCormick Jr. Trust for Animal Rights Law and Policy

-Timothy Midura is a licensed attorney and registered certified public accountant who brings more than 25 years of accounting and legal expertise to his role at the Brooks Institute.
+Timothy Midura is a licensed attorney and registered certified public accountant who brings more than 25 years of legal expertise to his role at the Brooks Institute.

 Director of Administration/Project Manager The Brooks Institute

 As Director of Administration and Project Manager, Sarah oversees the planning, monitoring, and fulfillment of a roster of initiatives, projects, and events for the Brooks Institute.
-These include event planning, sentience and cognition study initiatives, advancing an interactive program of county animal services with the county jail and advancing animal services with low-income neighborhoods in her community.
+These include event management of the inaugural Congress and interdisciplinary animal academics studies summit, sentience and cognition study initiatives, and advancing the Institute's research by participating in an international 'listening tour' attending conferences and conferring with dozens of seasoned actors in the animal protection community.

 Sarah graduated from Northern Illinois University with a bachelor’s degree in psychology.
 Sarah knew she wanted to be a voice for the voiceless and have a career bettering the lives of others.
 It was through her rescue, rehabilitation and rehoming volunteer work with pit bull breed dogs, who she has a particular affinity for, that she realized those for which she wanted to advocate are non-human animals.
 A naturally inclined vegetarian, education through media and her own research lead her to match her behavior to her beliefs and adopt a vegan lifestyle.
 This was further compounded by the importance she and her family put on health and sustainability.